Rutherford B. Hayes: Great Railroad Strike

 In his first year in office, Hayes was faced with the United States' largest labor uprising to date, the Great Railroad Strike of 1877.
 To make up for financial losses suffered since the panic of 1873, the major railroads had cut their employees' wages several times in 1877.
 In July of that year, workers at the Baltimore & Ohio Railroad walked off the job in Martinsburg, West Virginia, to protest their reduction in pay.
 The strike quickly spread to workers of the New York Central, Erie, and Pennsylvania railroads, with the strikers soon numbering in the thousands.
-Fearing a riot, Governor Henry M. Mathews asked Hayes to send federal troops to Martinsburg, and Hayes did so, but when the troops arrived there was no riot, only a peaceful protest.
-In Baltimore, however, a riot did erupt on July 20, and Hayes ordered the troops at Fort McHenry to assist the governor in suppressing it.
+Fearing a riot, Governor Henry M. Mathews asked Hayes to send federal troops to Martinsburg.
+Hayes did so, but when the troops arrived there was no riot—only a peaceful protest.
+A riot did erupt in Baltimore on July 20, and Hayes ordered the troops at Fort McHenry to assist the governor in suppressing it.

 Pittsburgh exploded into riots next, but Hayes was reluctant to send in troops without the governor's request.
 Other discontented citizens joined the railroad workers in rioting.
 After a few days, Hayes resolved to send in troops to protect federal property wherever it appeared to be threatened and gave Major General Winfield Scott Hancock overall command of the situation, marking the first use of federal troops to break a strike against a private company.
 The riots spread further, to Chicago and St. Louis, where strikers shut down railroad facilities.

 By July 29, the riots had ended and federal troops returned to their barracks.
 No federal troops had killed any of the strikers, or been killed themselves, but clashes between state militia troops and strikers resulted in deaths on both sides.
 The railroads were victorious in the short term, as the workers returned to their jobs and some wage cuts remained in effect.
 But the public blamed the railroads for the strikes and violence, and they were compelled to improve working conditions and make no further cuts.
 Business leaders praised Hayes, but his own opinion was more equivocal; as he recorded in his diary:

 "The strikes have been put down by force; but now for the real remedy.
 Can't something [be] done by education of strikers, by judicious control of capitalists, by wise general policy to end or diminish the evil?
 The railroad strikers, as a rule, are good men, sober, intelligent, and industrious."